Health Care Provider Influenza Immunization Toolkit

 - How to Administer IM and SC Injections to Adults

-- Medical Management of Vaccine Reactions in Adult Patients
+- IAC Standing Orders for Medical Management of Vaccine Reactions in Adults

 - Influenza Vaccine Medical Exemption Statement for Health Care Personnel - Influenza